apple/sample-backyard-birds/README.md

 Backyard Birds offers a rich environment in which you can watch the birds that visit your backyard garden.
-You can monitor their water and food supply to ensure they always have fresh water and plenty to eat, or upgrade the game using in-app purchase to provide tastier food for the birds to eat.
+You can monitor their water and food supply to ensure they always have fresh water and plenty to eat, or upgrade the game using an in-app purchase to provide tastier food for the birds to eat.

  The sample implements its data model using [SwiftData](https://developer.apple.com/documentation/swiftdata) for persistence, and integrates seamlessly with SwiftUI using the [`Observable`](https://developer.apple.com/documentation/observation) protocol.